L-Methylfolate vs Folic Acid: Choosing the Right One

 When choosing a folate supplement, consider the following factors:

-1. Form of folate: L-methylfolate is an active and bioavailable form that offers better absorption than folic acid.
+1. Form of folate: L-methylfolate is an active and bioavailable form that offers better absorption than the best folic acid tablets in Pakistan.

 2. Dosage: The daily recommended dosage of folate is 400 mcg, but it may vary depending on individual needs.